About Katharine

 I am an IAAP Certified Jungian Analyst, Buddhist Psychotherapist, and a Somatic Experiencing™ (SE®) Practitioner.
 My approach to psychotherapy is integrative, trauma-informed, and depth oriented.

 In our sessions together, I draw on Western psychology, ancient wisdom traditions, modern neuroscience, somatic awareness, and interpersonal neurobiology.
-Where traditional psychology alone gives us access to the knowing of the mind, integrating Somatic Experiencing and imaginative based reflection invites the additional knowing of the body and the soul.
-In this way, we can shed light on more of who you are and who you are fully meant to be.
+While traditional psychology helps us understand the mind, integrating Somatic Experiencing and imaginative reflection also connects us to the wisdom of the body and the soul.
+Through this deeper listening, we can discover more of who we truly are- and who we’re meant to become.

-People who are drawn toward psychological depth work as well as the transformative work of healing trauma often have few places in our culture to explore the symbolic nature of the psyche with grounded, stable support that includes the body and nervous system.
+I work with people who are drawn toward psychological depth and the transformative healing of trauma- often those who feel that they have very few places in our culture to explore the symbolic nature of the psyche with grounded support that includes both the body and nervous system.

 Working with dreams, the body, and the imaginal realm offers us insight, clarity, direction and hope.

 I like questions.
-I am not afraid of not knowing.
-I am not afraid of the unknown.
+I am not afraid of not knowing, nor of the unknown.
 I will not insist that I have your answers for you.
-My commitment is that I will stay with you and that together, slowly, we’ll see what’s under it all.
+Instead, my commitment is to stay with you and that together, slowly, we’ll l see what is under it all.
 We will discover, together, where wisdom lives.

 This is what I believe.

-I believe that most of us have not leaned how to appreciate ourselves for who we are.
-This makes us unsettled in our own skin, believing that we need to be someone else.
-Someone different.
+I believe that most of us have not learned how to appreciate ourselves for who we are.
+This makes us unsettled in our own skin, believing that we need to be someone else to be worthy.

-I believe that within each individual resides an unbroken wholeness which is inherently creative in its expression.
-Symptoms emerge from this unbroken wholeness as signal that parts of our nature are in distress and longing to return home.
+I believe that within each individual resides an unbroken wholeness which is inherently creative and wise.
+Our symptoms often arise from this wholeness as signals- calling us to tend to parts of ourselves that are in distress and longing to return home.

-I believe that it is absolutely possible to begin to feel empowered to trust and listen to our own hearts for their intelligence and wisdom to guide us though our personal and collective turbulence.
+I believe that it is absolutely possible to feel empowered to trust and listen to our own hearts for the intelligence and wisdom we need to navigate personal and collective challenges.

 I do what I do because I deeply believe that healing ourselves has a direct effect on our families, communities, and even our planet.
-Seeking care for ourselves is a generous act of service.
+Seeking care for ourselves is not selfish- it is a generous act of service.

 Professional Biography

-Katharine is a longtime meditator who incorporates mindfulness meditation as a way to assist clients in slowing down and becoming more synchronized in body and mind.
+As a longtime meditator, Katharine incorporates mindfulness practices to help clients slow down and reconnect body and mind.
 She has taught Jungian Psychology at The New Center for Psychoanalysis and the C.G.
-Jung Institute in Los Angeles.
-Katharine teaches, and leads retreats and workshops all over the country, speaking on the topics of women’s psychological health, trauma recovery, creativity, and Buddhism/meditation.
+Jung Institute in Los Angeles, and leads retreats and workshops across the country, speaking on women’s psychological health, trauma recovery, creativity, and Buddhist meditation.

 “You see, in the image of Aquarius, it’s a human who pours water into the fish.
 Now the fish is the unconscious.
 It is not enough to have it.
 We have to actively turn toward it and support it so that it then helps us.”